aragon/hack/docs/apm.md

 APM gives users **complete transparency** over all deployments and **traceability** of what the process of publishing a new version entailed.

 It is important to point out that APM acts as the reference to what the last version of a repo is but **all upgrades are opt-in** and users of the repo, such as Aragon organizations, need to decide to upgrade or keep using an old version through their own governance mechanisms.
 Automatically upgrading all users of a repo is extremely dangerous regardless of the upgrade governance mechanism.
 That's why all upgrades are opt-in and must be started by the user.
 Someone could, however, build an auto-update contract that users could allow to automatically update their dependencies.

-## APM as an Aragon DAO

-The Aragon Package Manager (APM) is built on top of [aragonOS](/docs/aragonos-intro.html).
-It is a Decentralized Autonomous Organization (DAO) running on the same Aragon that‘s used to build Aragon organizations (to take advantage of upgradeability and access control)!

-This allows for many APM registries to exist with different governance models for package creation and publishing new versions.
-There is an official Aragon curated instance, `aragonpm.eth`, which has high quality standards and strict restrictions on what can get published, that we use for publishing our core components.

-Different APM registries in which everyone can publish their packages are expected to be created by the community, and we have set up `open.aragonpm.eth` on both the main and Rinkeby networks as an open instance available for any one to publish to.

 ## Interacting with APM: apm.js and Aragon CLI